How to protect yourself and others from infection as COVID-19 cases increase

 WHAT ABOUT TRAVEL?

-The government has closed the border with the U.S. for non-essential travel.
+The government has closed the border with the U.S. for non-essential travel, and strongly advises Canadians to avoid travelling anywhere as many countries impose movement bans, quarantines, and airlines ground flights.

-All returning international travellers are being told to self-isolate for 14 days after their arrival, regardless of whether they show symptoms, and monitor their health.
+All Canadian travellers returning from abroad are told they must self-isolate for 14 days after their arrival, regardless of whether they show symptoms, and monitor their health.

 HOW DO I SELF-ISOLATE?

-Ideally, self-isolation means halting all contact with others, and setting up a space dedicated solely to the person being isolated, says Dr. Alon Vaisman, an infectious diseases physician at Toronto General Hospital.
+Ideally, self-isolation means halting all contact with others, and setting up a space dedicated solely to the person being isolated.

-For those who live with others, you should try to segregate parts of the home, Vaisman says.
+Those who live with others should try to segregate parts of the home.
 Do not use common spaces at the same time; stay out of the kitchen; dedicate a separate washroom to that person if possible, and don't share towels or toiletries.
 Clean spaces where that individual has been and do not touch surfaces that person has touched before cleaning.

-Only leave the home if it's absolutely necessary, such as to seek medical care, says the Public Health Agency of Canada.
+Only leave the home if it's absolutely necessary, such as to seek medical care.

 If you have to interact with others, keep it brief.
 Try to maintain a safe distance and wear a mask, the agency says.
 Avoid people with chronic conditions, compromised immune systems and older adults.